 How to compact sand for paving

 Specifically compacting sand is tricky due to its granular composition.
-For this reason, when you are preparing your bed for pavers, it’s critical you compact the bottom layer of dirt or soil before you put down a layer of sand for your pavers.
+For this reason, when you are preparing your bed for pavers, it’s critical you compact the bottom layer of dirt/soil, gravel or crusher dust before you put down a layer of sand for your pavers.

 How to compact crusher dust